 About the Foundation

-The Foundation is a grassroots non-profit founded in 1991 to raise funds for of the historic Noyes Children’s Library, a specialized branch of Montgomery County Public Libraries in Kensington, MD.
-The all-volunteer Foundation grew to support the Library's mission in many ways, and now, in cooperation with Montgomery County, the Foundation is leading the Make MORE Noyes Renovation Campaign to make Noyes universally accessible, while expanding its space and early literacy mission.
+The Foundation is a grassroots non-profit founded in 1991 to raise funds for the historic Noyes Children’s Library, a specialized branch of Montgomery County Public Libraries in Kensington, MD.
+The all-volunteer Foundation has grown to support the Library's mission in many ways, and now, in cooperation with Montgomery County, the Foundation is leading the Make MORE Noyes Renovation Campaign to make Noyes universally accessible, while expanding its space and early literacy mission.

 Who We Are and What We Do